-We all love the results our hot tools give us, from blowdry brushes to curlers and everything in between, but sometimes hair needs a break.
+We all love the results our hot tools give us, from blowdry brushes to curlers and everything in between, but sometimes air-dried hair can give you a break from the heat.
 When you need a respite from heat damage, or you just want to try a new style, these six air-drying methods can help.

 Pillow Rollers